nating/i-see-text-regions/assignment-1/README.md

 The difference in the brightness of text and notice backgrounds is generally very high to make the characters easier to read.
 This means that when the image is converted into binary, the text and notice backgrounds are extremely likely to be separated to black and white or white and black respectively.

 The program creates the binary image by setting all pixels in the grayscale image with a value above the threshold to 255 and every pixel less than or equal to the threshold to 0.
 The threshold is determined using Otsu's method.
 Binary thresholding separates the pixels in a grayscale image into two classes, and Otsu's method finds the threshold that minimises the weighted sum of the variance of pixel values within the two classes.
-Otsu's method what the variance in both classes is for every single possible threshold, then does a weighted sum (the weights come from the probability of the pixels in each class) to find what the variance in both classes is for that threshold.
+Otsu's method finds what the variance is in both classes for every single possible threshold, then does a weighted sum (the weights come from the probability of the a pixel being in either class) to find what the variance in both classes is for that threshold.
 The threshold that gives the minimum intra-class variance is used to create the binary image.

 **Grayscale image converted to binary:**
 <img src="./assets/binary/Notice0.jpg" width="500"/>

 ### Step 4: Connected Components Analysis

-Next, the program performs connected components analysis on the binary image in order to find gather the points of each component in the image.
+Next, the program performs connected components analysis on the binary image in order to find the points of each component in the image.
 Some of these components will be characters in the text from the notices.

 The algorithm for connected components involves:
 1. Stepping through the pixels, and:
   * If their value is not zero, and their previous neighbours are: assign them a new label to note that they are part of a new component.
-  * If their value is not zero and neither are their previous neighbours: assign them the same label as their neighbours to note that they are part of the same component. *(If their some previous neighbours have different labels, they are now all joined up to have the same label)*
+  * If their value is not zero and neither are their previous neighbours: assign them the same label as their neighbours to note that they are part of the same component. *(If some of their previous neighbours have different labels, join them up to have the same label)*
 2. Passing over the image once more to set labels of components that are connected to have the same label value.

 Once connected components analysis has been performed on the image, there is a record of the points that are contained in every component.